Keba Jeremiah: Musical career

 Post the success of Keba's work for the songs of 2011 musical drama film Rockstar scored by A. R. Rahman, the former has been frequently collaborating with the composer's film score outings.

 As of 2013, he has played various guitars in an estimated 500 different albums.
 In 2013, he worked on Rahman's film soundtracks Kadal, Maryan and Raanjhanaa.
 In the same year, his work for songs of the film Sutta Kadhai, Vanakkam Chennai and both blockbuster Bollywood films Chennai Express and Yeh Jawaani Hai Deewani were noteworthy.
-Along the way, Keba Jeremiah also played in various Gospel Albums and concerts.
+Along the way, Keba Jeremiah also played in various Gospel Albums, concerts & collaborated with independent artists like Jonita Gandhi, A L R, Sid Sriram and Malvika Manoj among others.
 One day, he was called by A.R Rahman to his studio to meet him for his next project.
 Keba started showing his amazing skills with his guitar and Rahman was amazed with Keba's groove and play.
 Its then when Joshua Prince started to work along with Keba Jeremiah in Maryan, Kadal, 24 etc.